Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to Python/README.md

 Calculate Total of a List:

 Write a function to sum a list of numbers.

-    python

     def total(numbers):
         return sum(numbers)